chingu-coders/GitHub-tips/README.md

 ### Teams and Organization Repos

-#### Organization Repos

-As mentioned previously all team members have the ability to create organization repos.
-They then have the ability to change permissions on that [repo for different users](https://help.github.com/articles/repository-permission-levels-for-an-organization/#changing-repository-settings]) so that specific people can collaborate.

-To better organize permissions on a repo there are **Teams**.

-#### Teams

-Any organization member can create a team which is the perfect equivalent to the Chingu build.to.learn teams.
-To do so, click on the **Teams** tab then click **New**.
+Although all members can create organization repo, they must specifically manage permissions on that [repo for each member](https://help.github.com/articles/repository-permission-levels-for-an-organization/#changing-repository-settings]) they want to collaborate with.
+An option to better organize permissions on multiple repos is the use of **Teams**.

+*Any* organization member can create a team.

+**To create a Team**:

 1. Go to the ``Teams`` tab and click the ``New team``.
-2. In the ``Create new team`` window you can at this point provide select a ``Parent team``.
-If left unselected, the parent will be the organization.
+1. In the ``Create new team`` window you can at this point select a ``Parent team``.
+If left unselected, the parent will be the organization itself.
 Even if the team has a parent, each team must have a unique name within the *organization* (so you can't have, for example, both "llamas/team1" and "dolphins/team1")
-3. At this point you can add one or more members, a repository or even a sub-team.
+1. At this point you can add one or more members, a repository or even a sub-team.

+**To add a member**:

-After creation, you will be taken to the team page.
-Here you can add members by clicking the **Add a member** button then search by username, full name, or email.
-Click on the user to add them.
-You will be prompted for your password before continuing.
+1. Click on **Add a member** button then search by username, full name or email.
+1. Click on the user to add them, you will be prompted for your password before continuing.

-If they are in the organization they will automatically added.
+1. If they are in the organization they will automatically added.
 If they are not, then an invite will be sent to them which they must accept.
 For more [see the docs](https://help.github.com/articles/adding-organization-members-to-a-team/).

-After adding, team members can be promoted to the **Maintainer** role.
+1. After adding, team members can be promoted to the **Maintainer** role.
 Maintainers have the [following permissions](https://help.github.com/articles/repository-permission-levels-for-an-organization/#team-maintainers).

-#### Creating Repos

-To create an organization repo:
+**To create an organization/team repo**:

 1. From the organization's main page click ``New repository`` or if already on the ``Repositories`` tab click ``New``
 1. Enter a name, for example "llamas-b2l-team2-splash", and click ``Create Repository``.
 You can also optionally initialize the repo with a [README.md](https://gist.github.com/zenorocha/4526327) at this point.
 1. To add the repo to a team, within the repo page navigate to **Settings** then **Collaborators & team**.
 Select the team from the ``Add a team`` drop-down (or create it now).
+Note: you must be a member of that team or organization owner to do so.
 1. Select the team permission level - those with ``Write`` permission can complete most activity required for collaborative coding.
 More about repository permission levels can be [read here](https://help.github.com/articles/repository-permission-levels-for-an-organization/).

 It is important to note that the repo still "belongs" to the organization and thus the repo name must be unique.
 For example, you cannot have both "llamas-b2l-team2/*splash-page*" and "dolphins-b2l-team4/*splash-page*".
 The primary value of teams is thus to organize users who should have like permissions, instead of organizing repos.